 CNA (Catholic News Agency) has recently featured a marvelous article about the Manopello image in which journalist Paul Badde interviews Archbishop Bruno Forte regarding his memories of the historic visit of Pope Benedict XVI to the Sanctuary: (click here for article) http://www.catholicnewsagency.com/news/an-encounter-with-the-manoppello-image-of-the-face-of-christ-95030/

 “O Beloved Face of Jesus!
 As we await the everlasting day when we contemplate Your infinite Glory our one desire is to charm Your Divine Eyes by hiding our faces too, so that here on earth no one can recognize us.
 O Jesus!
 Your veiled gaze is our heaven!”–St. Therese

-July 8, 2016 – The National Catholic Register has featured an informative, fascinating article and interview with Paul Badde by Edward Pentin on new research which suggest that the burial cloths of Jesus (The Shroud of Turin and the Sudarium of Manoppello) “have been central to the Roman liturgy for more than a millennium, and possibly from the earliest days of the Church: The Liturgy of the Cloth: How the Early Church Incorporated the Shroud and the Sudarium in the Mass (click here)
+July 8, 2016 – The National Catholic Register has featured a fascinating article and interview with Paul Badde by Edward Pentin on new research which suggest that the burial cloths of Jesus (The Shroud of Turin and the Sudarium of Manoppello) “have been central to the Roman liturgy for more than a millennium, and possibly from the earliest days of the Church: The Liturgy of the Cloth: How the Early Church Incorporated the Shroud and the Sudarium in the Mass (click here)

 A “Must Read” on the Holy Face: There is an excellent post “More than an Abstraction,” the text from a conference given by Fr.
 Daren Zehnle.
 It is a very clear, well-documented and informative history of “The Veronica,” and the miraculous “Veil of Manoppello” in the context of the Jubilee Year of Mercy.